Cheese is a delicious type of dairy food. While everyone has their favorite, some people like to discover new varieties of cheese.

 - Protein: 21.5 g

-Roquefort is the French entry into the world of blue cheese, and it is known locally as the ‘king of cheese.’
+Roquefort is the French entry into the world of blue cheese, made by sheep’s milk, and ripened in the caves of Roquefort-sur-Soulzon, Southern France.

-Producers typically age Roquefort for around five months, and it has sharp, tangy and extremely strong flavors.
-It is one of the strongest-tasting cheese varieties.
+Producers typically age Roquefort for around five months, and it has sharp, tangy and strong flavors.
+It is one of the boldest-tasting cheese varieties.

-Roquefort has 369 calories per 100 grams, and it provides high amounts of protein and fat (47).
+Key point: Roquefort contains 369 calories per 100 grams, and it provides high amounts of protein and fat (16).

 - Texture: Semi-hard